Meet Our Founders

 With a modest investment and a lot of experimentation, I set up the first version of MOGU’s Mushroom Lab in the cellar of a restaurant in Amsterdam.
 I partnered with the restaurant owner to create a space where fungi could flourish—and where local chefs and curious customers could experience fresh, gourmet mushrooms straight from the source.

-Our space may be small, but it’s mighty: a clean, climate-controlled cellar where we grow Lion’s Mane, run workshops, do research, and host mushroom lovers from around the city.
+Our space is small (for now), but it’s mighty: a clean, climate-controlled cellar where we grow Lion’s Mane, run workshops, do research, and host mushroom lovers from around the city.